Driveway Paving, Driveway Widening and

 What permission is required and how do I get it?

-You (or your contractor) are required to obtain an Entrance Permit prior to paving an existing entrance into the Town roadway.
-Select the Road Occupancy and Entrance Permit application form for residential use from the Documents listing at right.
+You (or your contractor) are required to obtain a permit prior to paving an existing entrance into the Town roadway.
+If you are only paving/repaving the driveway, not widening or making other alterations, select the Driveway Paving Permit Application form from the Documents listing at right.

 What is the cost of the permit?